The Climate and Nature Bill

 Whilst the assemblies don't give formal decision-making powers to citizens, many normal people distrust the government to do what is in their interests, and citizen's assemblies allow for them to help politicians make change.

-The Bill is emphasises not only a cross-party approach which calls for collaboration across parliament, but it calls for a co-operative approach from all devolved nations - allowing more autonomy from these nations when it comes to addressing environmental issues which only affect their nation - The CAN Bill only covers issues dictated by Westminster, for example, Scotland has some of its own legislature on biodiversity which cannot be overruled by Westminster.
+The bill emphasises not only a cross-party approach that calls for collaboration across parliament, but it also calls for a cooperative approach from all devolved nations, allowing more autonomy from these nations when it comes to addressing environmental issues that only affect their nation.
+The CAN Bill only covers issues dictated by Westminster, for example, Scotland has some of its own legislation on biodiversity which cannot be overruled by Westminster.

 Currently, the Environment Act only covers England and Wales, and we must have a joined up approach.
-It is only coming out of DEFRA - need to have treasury, home and foreign office etc. all pulling in this direction and climate change is a health, well-being and economic issue.
+It is only coming out of DEFRA—we need to have treasury, home, and foreign offices all pulling in this direction and recognising climate change as a health, well-being, and economic issue.

 What Can You Do?